-- 2 medium carrots, sliced
+- 2 medium carrots, chopped small

-- 1 tsp. granulates sugar
+- 1 tsp. granulated sugar

-- 1½ lbs ground beef
+- 1 ½ lbs ground beef

-- In a large pot over medium heat, add in the ground beef.
-Cook for 5 minutes and then add onions and carrots.
-Cook until meat is browned.
-Add in the garlic and cook for a few more minutes.
+- In a large pot over medium-high heat, add in the ground beef.
+Cook for 2 minutes and then add onions and carrots.
+Cook until meat is browned, about 5 minutes.
+Add in the garlic and cook for another minute.

 - Stir in the seasonings, making sure to add salt and pepper.
 Stir in tomato paste and cook for a few more minutes.
 Add in the beer, tomatoes, and beans.
-Reduce heat to a simmer and cook, covered, for about 30 minutes.
+Reduce heat to a simmer and cook, uncovered, for 30 minutes.
 Add in your peppers and sugar.
 Taste for seasoning.
 Cook for another 30-45 minutes, or until veggies are tender-crisp.

-- Preheat oven to 375F.
+- Preheat oven to 400F.

 - Pour the chili into the bacon wrapped pot and then bring the overhanging slices of bacon over the top to cover the chili (almost like the chili is sitting in a giant bacon cup now.)

-- Place pan into the oven, uncovered, and bake for 45-60 minutes, or until your bacon reaches desired crispiness.
+- Place pan into the oven, uncovered, and bake for 30-45 minutes, or until your bacon reaches desired crispiness.
 Allow to cool slightly and dig in!

 This beer and beef chili in a bacon bowl feeds quite a few people (my husband took the meal ice fishing and easily fed the group of men there.)
 Serve it with some bread or chips and you have even more filler!
 I personally like how easy this meal is to make (aside from a lot vegetable chopping!)
 Also, the chili can be easily customized to meet everyone's needs (cough, cough, my dad's fear of onions.)
-Basically, make your favourite chili recipe and stick it into a bacon bowl (or bacon blanket as I referred to it in my previous post!)
+Basically, make your favorite chili recipe and stick it into a bacon bowl (or bacon blanket as I referred to it in my previous post!)